MuhtasimTanmoy/notebook/Language/Erlang.md

  - Variables can't be variable in functional programming.

- - The first thing these commands tell us is that you can assign a value to a variable exactly once; then you can 'pretend' to assign a value to a variable if it's the same value it already has.
+ - The first thing these commands tell us is that you can assign a value to a variable exactly once; then you can `pretend` to assign a value to a variable if it's the same value it already has.

  - What this operator does when mixed with variables is that if the left-hand side term is a variable and it is unbound (has no value associated to it), Erlang will automatically bind the right-hand side value to the variable on the left-hand side.
 The comparison will consequently succeed and the variable will keep the value in memory.

- - This behavior of the = operator is the basis of something called 'Pattern matching',
+ - This behavior of the `= operator` is the basis of something called 'Pattern matching',

- -  If you're testing in the shell and save the wrong value to a variable, it is possible to 'erase' that variable by using the function f(Variable)..
+ -  If you're testing in the shell and save the wrong value to a variable, it is possible to 'erase' that variable by using the function f(Variable).
 If you wish to clear all variable names, do f().

  - Atoms are literals, constants with their own name for value.
 What you see is what you get and don't expect more.
 The atom cat means "cat" and that's it.

  - An atom should be enclosed in single quotes (') if it does not begin with a lower-case letter or if it contains other characters than alphanumeric characters, underscore (_), or @.

  - I compared atoms to constants having their name as their values.
-You may have worked with code that used constants before: as an example, let's say I have values for eye colors: BLUE -> 1, BROWN -> 2, GREEN -> 3, OTHER -> 4.
+You may have worked with code that used constants before: as an example, let's say I have values for eye colors: `BLUE -> 1`, `BROWN -> 2`, `GREEN -> 3`, `OTHER -> 4`.
 You need to match the name of the constant to some underlying value.
 Atoms let you forget about the underlying values: my eye colors can simply be 'blue', 'brown', 'green' and 'other'.
-T

 - Atoms are really nice and a great way to send messages or represent constants.
 However there are pitfalls to using atoms for too many things: an atom is referred to in an "atom table" which consumes memory (4 bytes/atom in a 32-bit system, 8 bytes/atom in a 64-bit system).
 The atom table is not garbage collected, and so atoms will accumulate until the system tips over, either from memory usage or because 1048577 atoms were declared.